The Dangling Modifier

 Rummaging in her giant handbag, the sunglasses escaped detection.

 Rummaging in her giant handbag is a participle phrase.
-In the current sentence, no word exists for this phrase to modify.
+In this sentence, no word exists for this phrase to modify.
 Neither sunglasses nor detection has fingers to make rummaging possible!

 With a sigh of disappointment, the expensive dress was returned to the rack.